teodesson/eGospel/README.md

 * Database Schema : Liquibase
 * Unit Test Runner : Maven Surefire Plugin
 * Integration Test Runner : Maven Failsafe Plugin
-* Functional Test : Rest-Assured
+* Functional Test : Rest-Assured, swagger-ui
 * Performance Monitoring : Javamelody
 * Application Server : Jetty 6 (you can deploy to any app server like Tomcat)

+## Dariawan or Dallanube? ##
+Dariawan is short-form of my full name Desson Ariawan.
+It's translated into "From The Cloud" in English or "Dalla Nube" in Italian.
+That's the background of my project name

 Cheers,
 Desson Ariawan